5 Myths about Travel Medical Evacuation Insurance

 We hope we have dispelled a few myths about travel insurance and helped you navigate through the process of selecting the coverage that's right for you.
 Having the proper travel protection you can trust for medical emergencies allows you to travel with confidence and protect your health and finances.

-Mexpro offers Emergency Medical Evacuation and Travel Medical insurance from Travel MedEvac, an A.M.
-Best A-rated insurer.
+Mexpro offers Emergency Medical Evacuation and Travel Medical insurance from TME Travel Insurance, an A.M.
+Best A-Rated insurer.

 Our plans provide hospital of choice medical evacuation and optional coverage for emergency medical expenses.
 Medical expenses can include everything from hospital expenses, physician services, treatments, X-rays, diagnostics, ground ambulance and even emergency dental expenses.
 There are no infectious disease exclusions, this includes COVID-19.